sivertheisholt/CharaTwitch/README.md

 NB: You are required to setup your own Character AI service with a REST API.
 I might find a better solution for this in the future.
 See section under for required API docs.

+Ollama is used to run the LLM.
+You can find the docker image here: https://hub.docker.com/r/ollama/ollama/

 Download the provided CharaTwitch.zip from [Releases](https://github.com/sivertheisholt/CharaTwitch/releases) and extract it.
 Run the exe to install the program.

 You will need to input a bit of information from both Twitch and Character AI.

 ### CAI REST API